-Rather than sticking with the one gadget, many people tend to jump between devices during different phases of their interaction with your business or organisation, according to Google's research.
+Rather than sticking with the one gadget, many people tend to jump between devices during different phases of their interaction with your business or organisation.
 People might first visit your site using their smartphone, but come back later on their desktop, notebook or tablet when they're ready to engage further – or vice versa.
 You need to cater for every scenario.

 The beauty of responsive design is that your website adapts on the fly to cater for different devices and screen sizes.
 But responsive design is about much more than page layout.
 It's also about context-aware customisations, anticipating the needs of visitors to let them find what they're looking for and help convert them into customers.